What Does "Beautiful Architecture" Really Mean?

 Adolf Loos graduated from the Higher Technical School in Dresden in 1905 and wrote the book "Ornament and Crime".

-Correspondence between the modernist villa landlady
+Correspondence between the lady of a modernist villa

-and the architect
+and her architect

-Madame Savoy Madame Savoy
+Madame Savoy Madame Savoye

 1936